Why Natural Kitchen Cleaners Are Better for Your Sexual Health

 But before you go crazy cleaning your kitchen with vinegar, you need to consider your surfaces.
 Surfaces such as marble and granite require more gentle natural cleaning agents.
 One of the best natural cleaners for granite is a combination of rubbing alcohol with a few drops of dish soap in a spray bottle of water.

 You can remove stains, such as spilled turmeric powder, from most counter surfaces by gently scrubbing a paste made from baking soda and water on the surface until the stain lifts.
+But double-check that baking soda is ok to use on your surface before trying it.

 Keep in mind that if you add essential oils, such as citrus oil to your DIY natural cleaner to give it a fresh scent, you’ll need to shake up the bottle of your homemade kitchen cleaner before each use as the oil will tend to separate from the cleaner.